Blanka Vlašić: Personal life

 Vlašić was named after Casablanca, a city where her father competed and won a gold medal at the 1983 Mediterranean Games around the time of her birth.

 From the beginning of her career she has been coached by her father, Joško Vlašić and a former high jumper Bojan Marinović.

-Her brother is current Torino FC football player Nikola Vlašić.
+Her brother is Croatian football player Nikola Vlašić.

 Blanka is today a member of the 'Champions for Peace' club, a group of 54 famous elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.
 Vlašić supported the Croatian constitutional referendum in 2013 stating that marriage is matrimony between a woman and a man.
 She is a devout Roman Catholic.

 On 26 May 2022 Vlašić announced on instagram that she had married Belgian sports journalist Ruben Van Gucht and that she was pregnant with the couple's child.